SYEDFAIZAN1987/Atrium-Segmentation/README.md

 ## 🎥 **Model Evaluation**
-Click on the image below to watch a sample MRI tested using the model
+Click on the image below to download and watch a sample MRI tested using the model